jlgabriel/Condor-Shirley-Bridge/readme.md

 # Condor-Shirley-Bridge

-A bridge application connecting Condor Soaring Simulator with the FlyShirley electronic flight bag.
+A bridge application connecting Condor Soaring Simulator with the FlyShirley AI Copilot, Trainer and Assistant (https://airplane.team/)

 ## Overview